okikeSolutions/better-native/docs/evals.md

 - an exact reviewed Vitest Evals dependency that passes the repository security-audit policy and is compatible with the pinned Vitest version;
-- a `tooling/dx-evals` workspace included in typecheck, Effect diagnostics, tests, and Knip;
+- an Effect-native `tooling/dx-evals` workspace using normal imports from the pinned `effect` package, included in typecheck, strict Effect diagnostics, `@effect/vitest` tests, and Knip;
+- one process-owned `ManagedRuntime` built from `NodeServices.layer` and the complete application Layer, reused by every trial in that process and covered by a disposal test;
+- a conformance check rejecting direct imports from `vendor/effect` and recording the installed Effect version and pinned source revision;
 - one synthetic consumer task with no Expo or native dependency;
 - task-schema and filtered-export validation;
 - reference and no-op adapters only;